nunomota/draw-live/README.md

 ![DrawLive Splash](/Assets/Resources/Splash.png?raw=true)

-**draw-live** is a cross-platform drawing streamer, developed with Unity3D.
+**DrawLive** is a cross-platform drawing streamer, developed with Unity3D.

 #How does it work?